JeeWeetje/iot-workshop/README.md

     ![alt tag](img/azure-notifications.png)

 Creating an IoT Hub takes some time.
-Meanwhile we will create the bridge.
+Meanwhile, we will create the bridge.

 ## Create a bridge

 Follow these steps to create the integration bridge between The Things Network and Azure IoT Hub.
-NPM will be used to create a folder structure and imstall packages.
+NPM will be used to create a folder structure and install packages.

 1. Create a new folder eg. `c:\techdays42`
 2. In a dos-box, navigate to the new folder